fadarboye/AKS-Extension-Backup-in-Azure/README.md

 # AKS BACK-UP IN AZURE

-This is a quick guides focus on a command-line experience to easily and quickly run all the required steps. for backing up your AKS cluster in Azure.
+This is a quick guides focus on a command-line/portal experience to easily and quickly run all the required steps. for backing up your AKS cluster in Azure.

 ## PREREQUISITES